-Toronto van incident: Witnesses describe horrific scenes
+Toronto van attack: Witnesses describe horrific scenes of 'pure carnage'

 TORONTO - Witnesses described the horrific scenes after a man drove a white van onto the sidewalk along one of Toronto's main thoroughfares, spreading carnage and fear through the country's largest metropolis on Monday (April 23).

-Nine people were killed and 16 were injured.
+Ten people were killed and 15 were injured.

-Witnesses said the van struck a man crossing Yonge Street before it jumped the curb near Mel Lastman Square and sped down the sidewalk at 40mph (64kph), leaving a trail of destruction in its wake, reported New York Times.
+Witnesses said the van struck a man crossing Yonge Street before it jumped the curb near Mel Lastman Square and sped down the sidewalk at 40mph (64kmh), leaving a trail of destruction in its wake, reported New York Times.

-Images posted on social media appeared to show bodies lying on a broad, tree-lined sidewalk near a pedestrian plaza, and some of them appeared to have been covered with blankets.
+Images posted on social media showed bodies lying on a broad, tree-lined sidewalk near a pedestrian plaza, and some of them have been covered with blankets.

 John Flengas, acting EMS supervisor for Sunnybrook Health Sciences Center, which said it received seven victims from the scene, told CTV News on Monday that "multiple people were injured, multiple people were deceased."